canonical/nginx-ingress-integrator-operator/docs/Tutorial/getting-started.md

 You will need:

 * A laptop or desktop running Ubuntu (or you can use a VM).
 * [Juju and Microk8s](https://juju.is/docs/olm/microk8s) installed.
-You’ll also want to make sure the ingress add-on is enabled, which you can do by running `microk8s enable ingress`.
+Make sure the ingress add-on is enabled by running `microk8s enable ingress`.

 ## Deploy this charm